-The employer fails to provide protection of the safety and health of such employee, including failing to provide appropriate training and rescue equipment; or c.
+a.
+Such employee is designated or assigned by the employer to have responsibility to perform or assist in rescue operations, b.
+Such employee is directed by the employer to perform rescue activities in the course of carrying out the employee's job duties, c.
 Such employee is employed in a workplace that requires the employee to carry out duties that are directly related to a workplace operation where the likelihood of life-threatening accidents is foreseeable, such as operations where employees are located in confined spaces or trenches, handle hazardous waste, respond to emergency situations, perform excavations, or perform construction over water;